WISVCH/nwerc-2024/content/systems.md

 This page describes current plans for the programming environment which will be available to each NWERC 2024 team.
 **Please note that these plans are subject to change.**

-Each team will have access to one TU Delft workstation, shared between team members.
+Each team will have access to one workstation, shared between team members.
-The configuration of each workstation will be as follows:

-## Hardware

-- Intel ??
-Processor
-    - ?? cores, hyperthreading disabled
-    - CPU frequency ??
-GHz, turboboost disabled
-- ??GB of RAM

 ## Software